Blog 49 – Mullumbimby

 From the mid-north coast, we spent a couple of hours towing the van to Stony Chute, and stayed at a gorgeous little property owned by my wife’s sister and her husband.
 It is a slopey 15 acres, sub-tropical and so peaceful, and it is 10 minutes out of Nimbin.
 My first round from this base was at the hipster capital of Australia, Mullumbimby (known locally as “Mullum”).
 It is promoted as the low-key little brother to Byron Bay.

 5 par 3s and 3 par 5s gives a par of 70.
 The layout is quite varied, despite the dead flat terrain and uses most of the clubs in the bag.
-My favourite holes were: 5 (130m to a very small green with bunkers right and 2 large trees just short and left, requiring a draw or at least holding one up); 15 (very unusual right to left par 4 with water and small trees the entire width of the fairway starting from about 235m on the left and 250m on right.
-Fairway opens way up on right so can hit it way right to be ultra-safe but makes for long 2nd shot.
+Most memorable holes for me were: 5 (130m to a very small green with bunkers right and 2 large trees just short and left, requiring a draw or at least holding one up.
+I’m generally not a fan of trees in the way on par3s but this one is short enough, has some real charm and a cool small green); 15 (very unusual right to left par 4 with a pond left at 250m, which extends forward and diagonally in the form of a stream, across the entire width of the fairway until about 280m down the right side (from the back blocks).
+The fairway opens way up on the right side so you can hit it way right to be ultra-safe but that makes for long 2nd shot.
 Shortest, and most dangerous route, is left-side); and 18 (very strong 380m finishing hole bending right to left with large trees on the inside of the dogleg).

 As per Kempsey & SWR, this is not an overly tough track and is a very easy walk.
 This has also been the first course I have encountered on my trip with “tropical” signs, with the broad leaf grasses through the green.